-HAMMER, James E.
+James E. Hammer

-James E. Hammer joined the Wilmot Cancer Center Board in 2004.
+James E. Hammer joined the Wilmot Cancer Institute Board in 2004.
 Jim is the President and CEO of Hammer Lithograph Corporation.
 Having had cancer touch his family, Jim is committed to doing all he can to fight the disease.
 He and his wife, Donna, reside in Mendon and served as chairs for the 2010 Discovery Ball.

-Having lost close friends and family to cancer, Gary is committed to having an impact on the disease by supporting the Wilmot Cancer Center’s mission to find cures.
+Having lost close friends and family to cancer, Gary is committed to having an impact on the disease by supporting the Wilmot Cancer Institute's mission to find cures.
 His wife, Laura, is active on Discovery Ball planning committees.
 Gary is president of Zeller Corporation and has been involved with the Hillside Work-Scholarship Connection and McQuaid Jesuit High School, as well as a number of organizations that Zeller Corporation supports.

 Tom is President and CEO of Employee Relations Associates, a full-service human resource and talent management organization featuring local presence and international reach.
 He is one of the founders of “Eyes on the Future,” a regional economic summit to reinforce the region’s ability to collaborate, innovate and sustainably grow.
 Tom has had family members affected by cancer and is committed to being involved to help ensure that our community has access to world-class care and research.

-KESSLER, Mr. Robert W.
+Robert W. Kessler